 Why do so many CFA candidates squander their chance?
 Clearly the exams are hard.
-Clearly the CFA Institute wants to preserve the mystique - it wouldn't be quite the same if 80% of candidates sailed through.
+Clearly, too, the CFA Institute wants to preserve the mystique - it wouldn't be quite the same if 80% of candidates sailed through.
 Nonetheless, if you don't want to crash and burn, there are things you can do about it - although, admittedly, it may be too late to make much of a difference now.

 Source: CFA Institute

-So, basically, students study for 300 hours at least.
+It says that students study for 300 hours at least.

 If anything, 300 hours may not be enough.
 Speaking on forums, past CFA exam candidates say they only passed when they increased their study time considerably.
 "The first time I studied about 300 hours.
 The second time I increased it to around 400," says one candidate who was successful on round two.
 "I spent more than 800 hours studying and I'm not sure I can do better next time," says another candidate who failed.